8 Reasons You Must Do A Ski Season?

-At Powder White we are just at the peak time for interviewing for Chalet Hosts, Drivers, Maintenance people and Resort Management for the impending 2016/17 ski season.
-Now embarking on our 14th season, we have employed over a thousand staff, and on reflection, I feel that we have given them more than just a job – but a life enhancing experience that has improved each of these individuals.
+At Powder White we are just at the peak time for interviewing for Chalet Hosts, Drivers, Maintenance people and Resort Management for this ski season.
+Now embarking on our 15th season, we have employed over a thousand staff, and on reflection, I feel that we have given them more than just a job – but a life enhancing experience that has improved each of these individuals.
 We often say that we send away girls and boys and women and men return!

 So I believe that every school leaver should to a ski season to help built character, integrity and responsibility but it doesn’t just stop there.

 Once you know what you want to do, read our top 10 interview tips right here!

 8 reasons why you should consider completing a ski season

 Nothing shapes an individual better than a good exposure to some hard work!
 Whilst ‘doing a season’ sounds like a breeze, in reality you are working six out of seven days a week, for twenty weeks, having to be up early to cook breakfast, bake a cakes and prepare the evening meal, only then to clean the chalet.

 Then you hit the slopes for a good five or six hours, only to return to the chalet, to serve a four course evening meal – all with charm and a smile on your face.
 It is the very definition of work hard play hard, and if you can complete a season, not only does it demonstrate that you can see something through to the end, but it also shows grit.
 Any future employer should see this as a big plus.